hkhaung/webdev-projects/README.md

 - basically had to hardcode which is not good and website only looks good at 1980x1080
 - Below is the result
     ![website result](dashboard/result.png)

+3. Library
+- no frontend, just JS, this project is to practice OOP
+- might come back to add more to this